ritvikmath/jekyll-now/_posts/2017-2-14-Relationship_Math.md

 # Can We Build a Model to Predict Breakup?

-Finally, we are here.
+**Finally**, we are here.
 It is time to use all this knowledge we have amassed about relationships and the forces that cause them to dissolve or persist.
-We will now turn our attention to building and anlyzing a model which will help us predict which comples will break up and which will stay together after a year.
+We will now turn our attention to **building and anlyzing a model which will help us predict which comples will break up and which will stay together after a year**.

 ## Methodology

+---

 This author would like to be very transparent with the assumptions underlying this model in the interest of proper interpretation.
 Indeed, this author sincerely hopes that the model we show below is not some kind of be-all and end-all indicator for whather a couple will break up in a year.
 See the [Notes](#not) section for a further discussion.